Regulatory Guidance

 ➦ PortaCellTec – the pathfinder for your drug

-Transporters are membrane proteins whose primary function is to facilitate the flux of molecules, like nutrients or endogenous substrates (e.g. sugar, amino acids, nucleotides) into and out of cells.
+Transporters are membrane proteins whose primary function is to facilitate the movement of molecules—such as nutrients or endogenous substrates (e.g., sugars, amino acids, nucleotides)—into and out of cells.

-However, the specificity of these transporters is not strictly restricted to these physiological substrates.
-Drugs that bear significantly structural similarity to the physiological substrates have the potential to be recognized and transported by these transporters.
+However, the specificity of these transporters is not limited to physiological substrates.
+Drugs that share significant structural similarity with endogenous compounds can also be recognized and transported.

-Consequently, these transporters play key roles in determining the bioavailability, therapeutic efficacy, and pharmacokinetics of a variety of drugs.
+As a result, transporters play essential roles in determining the bioavailability, therapeutic efficacy, and pharmacokinetics of a wide range of drugs.

-According to US Food and Drug Administration (FDA), European Medicines Agency (EMA) Japanese Pharmaceuticals and Medical Devices Agency (PMDA) guidelines (see below) PortaCellTec provides transporter assays, to proof the interaction of drugs and their metabolites with selected cellular transporter proteins, which facilitate the flux of molecules into cells (SLC transporters) and out of the cells (ABC transporters).
+According to the ICH M12 guideline and recommendations from the US Food and Drug Administration (FDA), European Medicines Agency (EMA), and Japanese Pharmaceuticals and Medical Devices Agency (PMDA), PortaCellTec Biosciences, a life science CRO, offers transporter assays to demonstrate the interaction of drugs and their metabolites with selected cellular transporter proteins.
+These assays include transporters responsible for the uptake of molecules into cells (SLC transporters) and those mediating efflux from cells (ABC transporters).

 ➦ Guidance for Industry